robtinnion/NIC-Group-5-CW2/SUBMISSION_FILES_WIP/README.md

 cd TSP_CYTHON
 python setup.py build_ext --inplace
 ```
-If any issues in later steps, use TSP_CYTHON2 instead, then:
+If any issues in the next step, use TSP_CYTHON2 instead, then:
 ```
 cd TSP_CYTHON2
 python setup.py build_ext --inplace